 If you go over the two month deadline for considering mediation, or want to appeal without a certificate, the law says you can still approach the Tribunal to see if you can register your appeal.

-Surrey SEND Information, Advice and Support Service or Global Mediation can help you decide if mediation is the right way forward.
+SEND Advice Surrey or Global Mediation can help you decide if mediation is the right way forward.